-The 23-year-old Matrouk left his home in Tulkarm refugee camp in the northern West Bank on Wednesday morning and entered Israel in order to carry out the attack, the Shin Bet stated.
+The attacker who stabbed and injured several Israelis on a bus in Tel Aviv on Wednesday morning has been identified as Hamza Muhammad Hasan Matrouk, the Shin Bet (Israel Security Agency) announced.The 23-year-old Matrouk left his home in Tulkarm refugee camp in the northern West Bank on Wednesday morning and entered Israel in order to carry out the attack, the Shin Bet stated.
 Matrouk, who is in Israeli custody after having been shot in the leg by Israel Prison Service officers who happened to be at the scene of the attack, had no prior arrests.

 Dramatic video of Tel Aviv terrorist pursuing victims as he flees bus